alphagov/notifications-node-client/DOCUMENTATION.md

 # Send a message

-You can use GOV.UK Notify to send text messages, emails and letters.
+You can use GOV.UK Notify to send text messages, emails (including documents) and letters.

 ## Send a text message